lckbaker/SIGNAL_LOGAN/README.md

 # SIGNAL
 (**S**election by **I**terative pathway **G**roup and **N**etwork **A**nalysis **L**ooping)

+THIS IS A TEMPORARY ADDITION, PLEASE REMOVE LATER

 The Selection by Iterartive pathway Group and Network Analysis Looping (SIGNAL) platform is designed to facilitate robust hit selection from high-throughput studies.